West Memphis facing problems keeping firefighters on force

 They said they're conducting a wage study right now.

-Six firefighters recently gave their two week notice to join the Memphis Fire Department.
+Sources say six West Memphis firefighters recently gave their two-week notices to join the Memphis Fire Department.